Skip to content

 claude "Refactor the authentication system to use JWTs..."

-# This will instantly swap the files on your disk to this context.
+# This swaps the files on disk to that revision's context.

 jj edit fghij